Do you know who Tony Robbins is?

 Now, let me show you why personal development gets a bad rep.

-Why There Is Skepticism and Distrust of Personal Development
+Why There Is Skepticism of Personal Development

 If you’ve ever thought personal development is just a bunch of generic, useless quotes on positivity, I don’t blame you.
 In fact, I agree.